 If you are looking for a job in digital marketing, it may seem difficult to stand out from the crowd, especially if you do not possess very much relevant experience.
 One way to impress potential employers is to create a personal website or a portfolio site.

 This way, regardless of how much real work experience you have, you can show prospective employers what you are capable of and that you understand the industry.
+You can also take some time to learn digital marketing strategies through online programs and short courses.

 After all, if the digital marketing techniques that you use to promote yourself are effective, then it stands to reason that you will be able to apply those skills well for a brand or agency.